thefnordling/homelab-freeipa/README.md

 then do the password you set up during the ipa server install

 you should be good - now, navigate back to the ipa server, go into hosts and confirm proxy.home.arpa is now shown there

+to force a cache reload (on the client) run `sudo sss_cache -E`

+to remove a user from the client host not sync'd from freeipa, run `userdel {username}`